mijp1/castep-docs/docs/tutorials/Coreloss/Coreloss.md

 * Compare your simulated spectra to experimental data (the EELS database is a good place to find experimental data)
 * Compare to spectra from cubic BN
 * Calculating spectra from graphite (graphene) and diamond

-We begin by running a CASTEP calculation using the files provided.
-Note that we specify a pseudopotential file for one B atom and both N atom, and use an on-the-fly pseudopotential for the other B atom.
-This looks a bit weird!
-It is simply a way to only compute the EELS for one atomic site (core-loss spectra can only be computed for atoms described by on-the-fly potentials).
-An h-BN [cell](h-BN.cell) and [param](h-BN.param) file are provided.